vitalyDV/free-lines/README.md

 # vue-minesweeper
-Sample Minesweeper game created on vue.js and element.io
+Sample Lines and Minesweeper game created on vue.js and element.io